DSusan/LLVM_Obfuscation_Pass/README.md

-# LLVM IR Transformation Pass
+# LLVM IR Transformation Passes
  LLVM  pass to obfuscate the control flow of a program at the LLVM IR level.

 ### Development Environment